Skip to contents

 Hilbert space approximation

-In order to make our models computationally tractable, we approximate the Gaussian Process using a Hilbert space approximation to the Gaussian Process[1], centered around mean zero.
+In order to make our models computationally tractable, we approximate the Gaussian Process using a Hilbert space approximation to the Gaussian Process[1], centred around mean zero.

 with mm the number of basis functions to use in the approximation, which we calculate from the number of time points tGPt_\mathrm{GP} to which the Gaussian Process is being applied (rounded up to give an integer value), as is recommended[1].